rbalazs/ottvok/README.md

 # ottvok
-> How to drive the least possible.
+> When to get going, if I want to spent the least possibe time in the traffic?

 Provisional data about the time spent driving with various departure times.

 ## Contribute
  - Clone
  - NPM install